 Standing DB Shoulder Press

 Pretty simple here.
 Exact same movement except from a standing, instead of sitting, position.
-Easy variation if you don’t have a bench to use.
+Standing Dumbbell Shoulder Press is an easy variation if you don’t have a bench to use.

 Seated Dumbbell Shoulder Press Alternatives